-A lot of information now passes through email, with the direct consequence that the email servers that manage it have become a vital tool for the ordinary functioning of the company or organization.
+Nowadays, much relevant information passes via emails, with the direct consequence that email servers have become a vital tool for the ordinary functioning of the company or organization.

-Since 1994 INRETE has been managing email services on behalf of third parties with high reliability and continuity of service.
+Since 1994 INRETE has managed email services on behalf of third parties, guaranteeing high reliability and continuity of service.

-In addition to providing services through its own infrastructure, INRETE can install hardware and software systems at the customer site to operate Enterprise-type email services.
-INRETE can also supply system and application software to implement PEC/eIDAS services.
+In addition to providing services through its own infrastructure, INRETE can install hardware and software systems at the customer premises operating Enterprise-type email services.
+INRETE can also supply systems and application software needed to implement PEC/eIDAS services.

-In the provision of email services, INRETE does not impose any unilateral contract but, using network connections, devices, and servers located within the Italian state, abides by the relevant national legislation and regulations, such as:
+For the provision of email services, INRETE does not impose unilateral contracts but, using network connections, devices, and servers located within the Italian state abides by all the relevant national legislation and regulations, such as:

 Art.
 15 of the Italian Constitution:

 Freedom and confidentiality of correspondence and of every other form of communication is inviolable.
 Limitations may only be imposed by judicial decision stating the reasons and in accordance with the guarantees provided by the law.

 Paragraph 1 of the art.
 10 of the European Convention for the Protection of Human Rights and Fundamental Freedoms on Freedom of Expression:

 Everyone has the right to freedom of expression.
 This right shall include freedom to hold opinions and to receive and impart information and ideas without interference...

 Regulation (EU) 2016/679 updated to the corrections published in the Official Journal of the European Union 127 of 23 May 2018 and accepted in Italy with Legislative Decree 10 August 2018, n.
 101.